-- 12. Destroy the clone on the Oracle ZFS Storage appliance. - a.
-Access the appliance BUI on the cluster-newyork site. - b.
-Navigate to Shares > Projects and select the project that is cloned. - c.
-Select Remove or Destroy entry for the cloned project.
+- d.
+Destroy the clone on the Oracle ZFS Storage appliance. - i.
+Access the appliance BUI on the cluster-newyork site. - ii.
+Navigate to Shares > Projects and select the project that is cloned. - iii.
+Select Remove or Destroy entry for the cloned project. - 9.
+If the replicated project contains any LUNs, from one node of either cluster, switch over the protection group to the primary cluster.